 Where the real tradeoffs exist

 Operating hours.
-Shutting systems down earlier saves energy, but tenants who work late will notice.
-Flexible scheduling with occupancy-based controls can address this without leaving the entire building running for a handful of people.
+Shutting systems down earlier saves energy, but tenants who work late or guests who arrive late will notice.
+Flexible scheduling with occupancy-based controls can address this without leaving the entire building running for a small number of people.

 The data-driven approach